Saeed-dev2/SOIL_IRRIGATION_AND_MOTION_DETECTION_SYSTEM/Readme.md

 - **Soil Moisture Monitoring**: Continuously monitors soil moisture levels and activates the relay then the built in Led is on of the ESP-32 and to start irrigation when moisture falls below a predefined threshold ``100``. you can change the threshold according your Requirement.
 - **Motion Detection**: Detects motion using a PIR sensor and activates a buzzer to provide an alert.
-- **Configurable Threshold**: The soil moisture threshold for triggering irrigation can be adjusted based on sensor calibration.
+- **Configurable Threshold**: The soil moisture threshold for triggering irrigation can be adjusted based on sensor Calibration.

 ## Circuit Diagram